Everything You Need to Know About the Help to Buy Scheme

 What Is the Help to Buy Scheme?

-Help to Buy is an affordable home ownership scheme developed by the government through the Homes and Communities Agency (aka Homes England).
+Help to Buy is an affordable home ownership scheme developed by the government through the Homes and Communities Agency (also known as Homes England).

-Through this scheme, first time buyers can benefit from equity loans that they can use to purchase a new build home.
+Through this scheme, first-time buyers can benefit from equity loans that they can use to purchase a newly built home.

-The following types of properties are considered new builds for the purposes of the Home to Buy scheme:
+The following types of properties are considered new builds for the Help to Buy scheme:

-In short, the scheme allows eligible first time buyers to borrow up to 20% of the market value of the new build, or 40% for London, to gain easier access onto the property ladder.
+In short, the scheme allows eligible first-time buyers to borrow up to 20% of the market value of the new build, or 40% for London, to gain easier access to the property ladder.

 The market value considered for the purposes of the Help to Buy scheme is the highest of the following: